tdemareuil/StreetGender/README.md

 # StreetGender

 This repository is the output of a week-end project I did in October 2020.
 Inspired by [this](https://towardsdatascience.com/what-can-analysing-more-than-2-million-street-names-reveal-c94be585759?gi=dd685ebcf5c5) Medium article, I wanted to analyze street names in France, and especially in the city of Paris, to determine what percentage of them correspond to women vs men (TL;DR: not so much).
-The challenging part of the work was to accurately classify the roads with famous people's names as either masculine or feminine, and the others as neutral - I detail my method below.
-I wrapped the code into a Python module with a single class, `StreetGender`, that you can use to classify the streets from any place in France and plot a map coloured by gender - see 'Quick start' and examples below.
+The challenging part of the work was to accurately classify the roads as either masculine or feminine (when they included famous people's names), and the others as neutral - I detail my method and the remaining errors below.
+I wrapped up the code into a Python module with a single class, `StreetGender`, that you can use to classify the streets from any place in France and to plot a street map coloured by gender - see 'Quick start' and examples below.

 <br>